Aadya2905/aadyasharma.in/content/posts/disrupting-the-heternormative-mindset.md

 What are Gender Neutral / Gender Inclusive Pronouns?

-Pronouns that are gender-neutral do not indicate whether the sentence's subject is male or female.
+Gender-neutral pronouns do not indicate whether the sentence's subject is male or female.
 For instance, the third-person pronoun "they" is gender-neutral.
 The pronouns "them," "this person," "everyone," "Ze," and "hir" are also gender-neutral."
 You can also use that person's name if you're unsure about which pronoun to use.
 Most likely, you have no idea what they are or even how to utilise them.
-You may make sure your phrases are inclusive for everyone by utilising terminology that is gender-neutral.
+You may make sure your phrases are inclusive for everyone by utilising gender-neutral terminology.

 So, here’s a list of gender-neutral pronouns: